swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

 ## ABI compatibility

 This change is additive and does not affect ABI compatibility.
-All new methods are non-inlineable leaving us flexiblity to change the implementation in the future.
+All new methods are non-inlineable leaving us flexibility to change the implementation in the future.

 ## Future directions